ruliancruz/vollmed-api/README.md

 # vollmed-api
-API REST for a medical clinic to manage patient and doctor data made with Java, Spring Boot, Maven and MySQL
+API REST for a medical clinic to manage patient and doctor data made with Java 20, Spring Boot, Maven and MySQL